Everything I know about making podcasts

 BUT JOSH, YOU SAID I NEED TO RECORD CLOSE TO THE MIC!!!

-The good news is I’m a little psychotic and most of my audio problems are imaginary.
-Rest assured you do not need to be an audio engineer to create a decent-sounding podcast.
+The good news is I’m a little psychotic, and most of my audio problems are imaginary.
+Rest assured, you do not need to be an audio engineer to create a decent-sounding podcast.
 As much as I cringe at the sound of my own show, I’ve never — not even when I was recording on my cell phone — had a listener reach out and complain about the audio quality.

 Do I understand everything I’m doing?
 Absolutely fucking not.
 Do I do things that are wrong or unnecessary?
 I’m 100% positive I do.

 Keep an eye on the decibel meter in whatever DAW you’re using.
-You want those decibels to be between like -12 and -18 when you’re talking.
-No louder than -6 or you’re getting dangerously close to clipping.
+You want those decibels to be between -12 and -18 when you’re talking.
+No louder than -6, or you’re getting dangerously close to clipping.
 Also, watch your waveform.
 Are there flat spots at the top or bottom?
 That’s clipping — it’ll sound distorted — and as far as I know, there’s no way to fix this in post.
 You need to decrease your gain and start over.

 Should your podcast be mono or stereo?

 Unless you’re creating an immersive audio experience with a ton of music and sound effects, I’d urge you to choose mono.
-With what I’m doing as a solo podcaster or storyteller, there’s really no reason to use stereo.
+With what I’m doing as a solo podcaster or storyteller, there’s no reason to use stereo.
 Even if you have a co-host and even if you do plan on conducting interviews, mono is more than likely your best choice.
 However, if you still want to record and export in stereo, that’s absolutely fine.

 Mixing your audio

-The main thing here is to keep your audio as natural sounding as possible.
+The main thing here is to keep your audio as natural as possible.
 Don’t take my advice step-by-step, as I have no idea what I’m doing, but the following is my usual process:

 The first thing I do once I’m done recording is to apply noise reduction.
-This will eliminate any soft hums or very light background noises that may have been picked up while recording.
-It won’t remove your neighbor’s chainsaw, but it might be of assistance if you left your air conditioner on.
+This will eliminate soft hums or very light background noises that may have been picked up while recording.
+It won’t remove your neighbor’s chainsaw, but it might be of assistance if you leave your air conditioner on.

 I’ll then apply a compressor.
-This is the stock compressor in Audacity that I tweaked according to a YouTube video I watched.
-I doubt it’s perfect but it’s what I use.
+This is the stock compressor in Audacity that I tweaked, according to a YouTube video I watched.
+I doubt it’s perfect, but it’s what I use.
 When I apply this compressor, the waveform will get bigger.
-I keep an eye on this and, if I think it’s too loud, I’ll decrease it.
+I keep an eye on this, and if I think it’s too loud, I’ll decrease it.

 The final piece of the puzzle is Loudness Normalization.

-The truth is, it doesn’t really matter.
+The truth is, it doesn’t matter.
 As long as it’s not louder than -14 and not quieter than -23, you’re probably good to go.
-You can download a free loudness meter plugin like the one I use from YouLean to monitor this or you can use Auphonic and let them do it for you.
+You can download a free loudness meter plugin like the one I use from YouLean, or you can use a program like Auphonic and let them adjust your LUFS for you.

 Hosting